May 6, 2024

 It’s important to think thoroughly about what structure makes sense for your business, both to aid your planning and to paint a clearer picture for investors.
 Spend some time describing what your company will look like in this section of the business plan.

-Step Four: Financial Planning
+Step 4: Financial Planning

-It’s all well and good to have a strong sense of your company vision, and what you’ll offer potential customers.
-Next, you’ll want to describe how you’ll reach them, and how you expect to turn a profit.
+It’s all well and good to have a strong sense of your company vision and what you’ll offer potential customers.
+Next, you’ll want to describe how you’ll reach them and how you expect to turn a profit.

 In this section of your business plan, identify your target audience, sales channels, revenue streams, and estimated costs.
 These considerations will also make it easier to develop a marketing plan.
 It's critical to use your funds effectively, particularly in the early stages when you have limited resources.